-Saline breast implants are silicone shells filled with saline.
-Since they are filled after they are inserted into the body, they require a slightly smaller incision than silicone implants.
-This type of implant provides a uniform shape, firmness and feel and are less expensive than silicone ones.
+Saline breast implants are silicone shells filled with sterile salt water (saline).
+Since they are filled after they are implanted in the breast, they require a slightly smaller incision than silicone ones.
+Saline breast implants provide a uniform shape, firmness and feel and are less expensive than silicone implants.

 I only use smooth breast implants in my practice, not textured